| | | | | | | | | |

 I rely on store-bought gyoza wrappers to simplify the process, although if you have time, you can always make homemade dumpling wrappers.
 Light and thin, with my cooking methods, the vegetable potstickers are guaranteed to be perfectly steamed with a tempting golden-brown crust.

-Although wrapping the gyoza can take some time, I love to sit down and do this while catching up on my favorite guilty pleasure T.V. show, or I enlist the whole family to wrap with me as part of our bonding time.
+Although wrapping the gyoza can take some time, I love to sit down and do this while catching up on my favourite guilty pleasure T.V. show, or I enlist the whole family to wrap with me as part of our bonding time.

 If you can believe it, these gorgeous vegetable gyoza are ready in around 30 minutes!